adampmoss/adampmoss.github.io/_posts/2016-03-15-solid-design-principle.markdown

 }
 {% endhighlight %}

+The Trumpet class has autoTune() and plugIn() forced upon it - I'm not saying that there's no plugin-in trumpets out there but in this case I'm talking about a standard acoustic trumpet.
 An ISP-safe method is to create an interface for each of the instruments that employs only the methods needed for the client:

 {% highlight php %}
 <?php